1.5 The first Civilisations - T -

 Villages become cities

 Just as today, trading and bartering occurred at markets.
-Craftsmen and traders showed their wares at stands.
-Farmers came there to trade their crops or their cattle.
-Year after year more craftsmen built their workplaces and houses near the market.
+Craftsmen and traders showed their goods at stands.
+Farmers came to trade their crops or cattle.
+Every year, more craftsmen built their workshops and houses near the market.

 Source 1.5.8